Azure-Samples/azure-openai-terraform-deployment-sample/README.md

     az ad sp create-for-rbac --role="Owner" --scopes="/subscriptions/<SUBSCRIPTION_ID>" -o json
     ```

+  Note: If your organization has a policy prohibiting Service Principals with passwords on the tenant, create a Service Principal with a certificate:

+    ```
+    az ad sp create-for-rbac --role="Owner" --scopes="/subscriptions/<SUBSCRIPTION_ID>" --create-cert -o json

 - In your github account go to Codespaces and Create a new Codespace with "Azure-Sample/azure-openai-terraform-deployment-sample" repository and select the main branch.

     ![codespace_create](./images/codespace-create.png)